What is Working for Women?

 Elevate women in the workforce

-- Nonprofits increase their reach and impact.
-Our nonprofit partners have the resources – money, people, skills, infrastructure, partners – to do more of what they do.
+- Nonprofits expand their reach and impact.
+Our nonprofit partners will have the additional resources – money, people, skills, infrastructure, partners – to reach more women.

-- Underserved women are elevated and empowered.
-The women that these partners serve are reaching their personal and professional goals.
+- Women who are economically marginalized are elevated and empowered.
+The women that our partners serve are reaching their personal and professional goals.

 Enable businesses to be a force for social good